 Completion of scope and sequence for each course in each content area, which includes essential standards, common learning targets, common formative and summative assessments, and success criteria.

 Baseline/Actual Outcome

-Content area teams have established essential standards but all are in varied places in developing a shared scope and sequence that includes common learning targets, assessments and success criteria.
+Content area teams have established essential standards and learning targets but continue to be in varied places in developing a shared scope and sequence that includes common assessments and success criteria.

 Expected Outcome